Clem-Ekeocha/Invoice-Generator/README.md

-### This project is aimed at developing a program that converst excel files containing sales data into invoices using python
+### This project is aimed at developing a program that converts excel files containing sales data into pdf invoices using python

+### The modules used include:

+#### Pandas, glob, fpdf, and pathlib modules